TAGGED: First Nations Australians

 Article

-The black and deadly women of Australian music, from Fanny Cochrane Smith in the 1890s to Jessica Mauboy in the 21st century.
+The black and deadly women of Australian music, from Fanny Smith in the 1890s to Jessica Mauboy in the 21st century.

 Article